iter8-tools/iter8/mkdocs/docs/metrics/defining-iter8-metrics.md

 === "Prometheus"

-    For the baseline version, Iter8 will send an HTTP(S) request with a single parameter named `query` whose value equals:
+    Consider the baseline version.
+Iter8 will send an HTTP(S) request with a single parameter named `query` whose value equals:
     ```
     sum(increase(revision_app_request_latencies_count{service_name='current',usergroup!~"wakanda"}[600s])) or on() vector(0)
     ```

 === "New Relic"
-    For the baseline version, Iter8 will send an HTTP(S) request with a single parameter named `nrql` whose value equals:
+    Consider the baseline version.
+Iter8 will send an HTTP(S) request with a single parameter named `nrql` whose value equals:
     ```
     SELECT count(appName) FROM PageView WHERE revisionName='sample-app-v1' SINCE 600 seconds ago
     ```

 === "Sysdig"
-    For the baseline version, Iter8 will send an HTTP(S) request with the following JSON body:
+    Consider the baseline version.
+Iter8 will send an HTTP(S) request with the following JSON body:
     ```json linenums="1"
     {
       "last": 600,